WWE News: Roman Reigns Returns Just Four Days After ‘Monday Night Raw’ Braun Strowman Beating

 That looks like something the WWE doesn’t plan to do, with Roman Reigns returning just days after ending up in a hospital with a separated shoulder and other injuries.
 The shoulder injury itself normally takes an athlete six to eight weeks to return from.
 However, the next WWE PPV is Payback, which takes place two weeks from now.

 The idea right now is for Roman Reigns and Braun Strowman to fight at Payback.
-The major beating at the hands of Braun Strowman needs to be underplayed in order to get Roman at the PPV, especially since it will be one of the top matches since WWE Universal Champion Brock Lesnar won’t be at the show.
+The major beating at the hands of Braun Strowman needs to be underplayed to get Roman at the PPV, especially since it will be one of the top matches since WWE Universal Champion Brock Lesnar won’t be at the show.

 The WWE can use the injury angle to play into another part of the upcoming storyline.
 If Braun Strowman beats Roman Reigns at Payback, the WWE can play it off as Reigns losing because of his injury to keep him strong.

-The WWE can then go in one of two directions and the most likely one is to set up a match between Brock Lesnar and Braun Strowman, possibly at the next Monday Night Raw exclusive PPV at Extreme Rules.
+The WWE can then go in one of two directions, and the most likely one is to set up a match between Brock Lesnar and Braun Strowman, possibly at the next Monday Night Raw exclusive PPV at Extreme Rules.
 The next event after that is Bad Blood, which could see Roman Reigns and Braun Strowman fight again.

-That leads to SummerSlam, which could possibly see a three-way between Roman Reigns, Braun Strowman, and Brock Lesnar.
+That leads to SummerSlam, which could see a three-way between Roman Reigns, Braun Strowman, and Brock Lesnar.
 Of course, this is just speculation, but the WWE has to do something to pay off the Braun Strowman attack and the Roman Reigns injuries.

 The biggest WWE rumors right now is that they want Roman Reigns vs. Brock Lesnar to be the main event at WrestleMania 33.
 The only way for this to work is for Roman to get pushed hard in the next year and that should start with his feud with Braun Strowman.

-Vince McMahon has always loved the hero taking on an unstoppable monster and that is what the WWE seems to be building with Braun Strowman.
+Vince McMahon has always loved the hero taking on an unstoppable monster, and that is what the WWE seems to be building with Braun Strowman.
 However, this may not work like Hulk Hogan vs. Andre the Giant from 30 years ago because the WWE fans are refusing to support Roman Reigns, many chanting “you deserve it” as Braun destroyed him on Monday Night Raw last week.

-While Jim Ross said that he felt Roman Reigns needed to be held off WWE television in order to sell the injuries, the fact that he came back at a WWE house show just four days later makes it look like that won’t happen.
+While Jim Ross said that he felt Roman Reigns needed to be held off WWE television to sell the injuries, the fact that he came back at a WWE house show just four days later makes it look like that won’t happen.
 If Roman shows up tonight on Monday Night Raw, it will be interesting to see the reaction the fans give him.